| In

 direction.
 Once we figured out where we were, we scrambled up about a

+5.5 pitch of rock to get to base of the climb.
 We put on our harnesses, flaked out the ropes, and started sorting the

 gear.
 My climbing gear rack, which is small and incomplete, was the most